YarboJanks/buffered.io/source/corelan/index.md

 Note: Attendees that are not from Australia will not be charged GST.

+### Refunds

+If Peter is unable to attend, then all fees for the course will be refunded.
+However, other than this possibility, refunds will not be possible.

 ## Register

 Last year's registration process, involving Paypal and EventBrite, was utterly painful for all involved.
 As a result, this year we are taking a different approach to registrations.